boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 The document leverages data structures defined in {{!RFC9645}}.

 Thanks to Joe Clarke and Tom Petch for the review and comments.

+Acknowledgments from RFC 9105:
+: The authors wish to thank Alex Campbell, John Heasley, Ebben Aries, Alan DeKok, Joe Clarke, Tom Petch, Robert Wilton, and many others for their helpful comments and suggestions.